hl7-eu/base/input/pagecontent/index.md

 It includes:

 - **Base profiles** aim to specify how concepts commonly used in Europe are represented in HL7 FHIR.
 These profiles, loosely constrained, are intended to serve as the foundation for any European-derived profiles.
 - **Core profiles**, a set of more constrained profiles, are intended to be reused in the majority of EU REALM HL7 FHIR IGs.
+When reasoneable and applicable, the alignment with IPS profiles is pursued.

 <div>
   <p></p>